haleyrp1803/Black-Eyed-Peas/README.md

        author="jeffreyw"
        url="https://upload.wikimedia.org/wikipedia/commons/d/d2/Black_eyed_peas_%2816167751712%29.jpg">

 Brazil’s national dish, <span eid="Q878189"> _feijoada completa_, </span> has a very similar origin story to Hoppin’ John.
 Enslaved West Africans in colonial Brazil developed _feijoada_ out of very little.
 It was originally a simple but filling dish made with the black-eyed peas or black beans and discarded pork.
 Today, however, it is a complex and celebratory meal for every level of society, taking days to prepare and involving many more ingredients and side dishes.
-It is especially associated with Carnival and religious ceremonies, but beans and rice dishes are a national staple.[82^ref][82^ref]
+It is especially associated with Carnival and religious ceremonies, but simple beans and rice dishes are a national staple.[^ref82][^ref83]
 <param ve-image
        label="Feijoada"
        description="Feijoada with rice, fried kale, cassava starch crisps (biscoito de polvilho), cassava flour (farinha), and a mix of olive oil, alcohol vinegar, tomatoes, onions and sometimes bell peppers called vinagrete."